waylenguo/teleport/rfd/0073-kube-secret-storage.md

 ## Installation

-If the user does not provide `storage.enabled=true`, Teleport Kube Agent chart enables, by default, the Kube secret storage.
+If the user does not provide `storage.enabled=true`, Teleport Kube Agent enables, by default, the Kube secret storage.
 This means that there is no change to the end user.

 ```bash
 $ helm install teleport-kube-agent . \